nathanShepherd/Intelligent-Interface/README.md

 - Use a CRF or RNN/LSTM to help estimate the Q-Function relative to the current point in time

+- Augment memory for efficient and _prioritized_ experience replay

 **_CustomDQN_** is the current version of the Deep Q-Learning Network implimentation.
 It provides a convience wrapper for training an agent in any enviornment.

 **_future_models_** are RL models still in production that have no guarantee of their effectiveness.